-For the public: If you are a member of the public or the pest control industry wishing to report a swarm, call the Swarm Hotline.
-New!
-Hotline number for 2015: 970-685-3937 (As of 2/20/2015, this number is in test status and may be updated before Swarm Season begins.)
+For the public: If you are a member of the public or the pest control industry wishing to report a swarm, call one of the NEW Swarm Hotline numbers!.

 We are no longer coordinating the removal of honey bee colonies from structures.
 Upon request, we can provide the names of people who have told us they perform this service.
 There is a charge for removal of an established colony of bees – bees in a structure or other enclosed location.